 What is Group Discussion?

-Group discussion may be defined as – a form of systematic and purposeful oral process characterized by the formal and structured exchange of views on a particular topic, issue, problem or situation for developing information and understanding essential for decision making or problem solving.
+Group discussion may be defined as – a form of a systematic and purposeful oral process characterized by the formal and structured exchange of views on a particular topic, issue, problem or situation for developing information and understanding essential for decision making or problem-solving.

 The components of a GD are leadership, knowledge, communication skills, and personality manifestation.
 Leadership traits include initiative, decision-making, planning, and vision.
 Knowledge implies thorough subject knowledge, keeping abreast of current affairs and technical advancements.

 Leadership skill is the very first requisite of any group discussion; you must have the quality to lead the whole group.
 In GD no one is going to make you a leader you yourself will have to prove your leadership skills.

 Having good subject knowledge and rich content is the first and foremost GD tip to enter the Group Discussion.
 Subject knowledge is a pre-requisite while you are preparing for a group discussion because you will then have the power to steer the conversation in whichever direction you want to.
 If you can memorize some relevant data, it will be an added advantage.